grandisc/CIS4400JET/README.md

 ## Data Overview
 (Insert a flow chart here to illustrate how files are connected to our data warehouses.)

+## Data Model
+(Insert or describe your data model here.
+Include details such as the structure of your database, the relationships between different data entities, and any key considerations that influenced the design of your data model.)

 ## ETL Methodology
 Our ETL (Extract, Transform, Load) process, leveraging Google Cloud services, is divided into three primary steps: